 In order to tell a complete holistic story, qualitative data should be gathered along with quantitative data in most research projects.
 Quantitative data helps to tell the “what” of the story, providing a foundation based on aggregate data and large populations.
 This data can be used to forecast growth, create segmentations, and model scenarios on confidence.
 But without qualitative data, researchers and their stakeholder teams are left with little explanation as to why trends or data points are happening.
 And in this day and age, there is no reason why researchers cannot include qualitative research into their project plans, either before, after, or alongside their quantitative efforts.

-Qualitative data gathering and analysis can be applied throughout many industries (including, but not limited to, consumer packaged goods, retail, media and entertainment, financial services, healthcare and pharmaceuticals, hospitality, high-tech, and transportation) and across many different use cases such as advertisement/package/concept evaluation and optimization, content testing for media companies, co-creation and innovation, attitudes and usage, UX/UI testing, customer satisfaction, employee satisfaction, and many others.
+Qualitative data gathering and analysis can be applied throughout many industries (including, but not limited to, consumer packaged goods, retail, media and entertainment, financial services, healthcare and pharmaceuticals, hospitality, high-tech, and transportation) and across many different use cases such as advertisement testing, package/concept evaluation and optimization, content testing for media companies, co-creation and innovation, attitudes and usage, UX/UI testing, customer satisfaction, employee satisfaction, and many others.

 How Is Invoke Different?

 Invoke Is Big Qual.
 An Invoke LIVE session brings every stakeholder together on a consumer-led journey that leads to a real-time decision.